dylan909/Docker/readMe.md

 - Docker containers or just containers: A container is a instanace of the image running on a virtualised virtual machine.
 Containers do not have their own virtual machines, they have a copy of the virtual machine they're running on.
 - Docker host or just host: The host is the machine docker is running on.
 This can be a computer or server etc.
 - Docker hub: A place to store and distribute images, a repository.
 Also you can find templates to use.
+- Dockerfile - A Dockerfile is simply a text-based file with no file extension that contains a script of instructions.
+Docker uses this script to build a container image.

 ## **Use Case**